egorsmkv/speech-recognition-uk/README.md

 |-------|-----|-----|------------|
 | small | 0.27 | - | 73% |

+If you want to fine-tune a Whisper model on own data, then use this repository: https://github.com/egorsmkv/whisper-ukrainian

 ### `DeepSpeech`

 | Model | WER | CER | Quality, % |